miabbott/ib-ostree-native-container-lab/README.md

 You'll need to go to the settings page on Quay.io for the custom image you just pushed and mark the repository as public.

-## Rebase Fedora IoT system to container image
+## Step 10: Rebase Fedora IoT system to container image

 On your "destination" system where Fedora IoT has been installed, rebase the system to your new customized image.